c6ril/payment-sips-bundle/README.md

 License
 -------

-KptivePaymentSipsBundle is released under the MIT License.
+c6rilPaymentSipsBundle is released under the MIT License.
 See the bundled LICENSE file for details.